nautobot/nautobot/nautobot/docs/additional-features/jinja-filters.md

 !!! note
 	Jinja2 and Django Template are very similar, the main difference between them is the syntax of the template.
 Historically, Django Template has been the go-to solution to generate webpage in Django and Jinja2 is the industry standard outside of Django.

-Both Django Template and Jinja2 can be extended with a library of functions, called `filters` in Jinja2 and `helpers` in Django Template.
-Nautobot includes some built-in `filters`/`helpers` out of the box and automatically include more network specific `filters`/`helpers` from the [netutils library](https://netutils.readthedocs.io/en/latest/index.html).
+Both Django Template and Jinja2 can be extended with a library of functions, called `filters`, that apply formatting or transformations to a provided input.
+Nautobot provides many built-in `filters`, including network specific `filters` from the [netutils library](https://netutils.readthedocs.io/en/latest/index.html).

 ## Netutils Django Template helpers / Jinja2 filters